w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 ## Voting on Referenda

-To vote on a referendum, navigate to the "Referenda" tab of Polkadot-JS UI.
-All the active referenda will be shown in their respective track sections.
-Click the "Vote" button to cast a vote for the corresponding referendum.
 As OpenGov takes both the approval and support into account, there are four options to choose from when voting on a referendum:

 - Aye